Hurtak/game-of-life/README.md

 ## TODO / Potential improvements

+- add more transparency to canvas when menu is visible
 - cursors menu: better typography for headings, finetune canvas sizes
 - test on mobile/tablet
 - test in safari